catscarlet/cpustat/README.md

 Note :
 - This project use 'cat /proc/stat' to collect information ,using regex , so only work with Linux 2.6.24 and newer version because there are 9 columns.See in:[http://www.linuxhowtos.org/System/procstat.htm](http://www.linuxhowtos.org/System/procstat.htm)
 - Because Bash doesn't support floating calculation , so there is only integer % .I don't want to use bc to support floating calculation ,because there is no need of such exact computation.

+##Install

+Just copy files to your destination computer ,and give bash_cpustat.sh execute permission.

 ##Usage